top of page

 Effect: How much is the business driving change?
 The effect pillar assesses the scale of the activity’s impact and how much it can be assumed to be contributing to upward and downward trends in key economic, social, and environmental indicators.
 It assumes that impact is greater the larger the scale of the business, all else being equal.

 These pillars are underpinned by 122 calculation points, and serve as the basis of the vested methodology.
-The scores are normalised and averaged to generate an impact score on a scale from -100 to 100 for each activity-SDG target-country combination.
+The scores are normalised and averaged to generate an "impact slice" score on a scale from -100 to 100 for each activity-SDG target-country combination.

 Vested Impact score